Below you’ll find a list of types of animals in Greece alongside fantastic pictures. We currently track 242 animals in Greece and add more daily!

 The Most Dangerous Animals in Greece Today

 Luckily, there are not many types of animals in Greece that are dangerous to humans.
-For instance, many sharks are found off the coast, but most of them are harmless.
+For instance, many sharks are found off the coast, but most are harmless.
 However, there are some marine animals that can spoil your swimming.

 Stingrays live in the waters surrounding Greece and, while their venom won’t kill you, it is very painful.
 If you see them in the water, keep a safe distance.
 Other fish like moray eels have a painful, poisonous bite, while the Portuguese man o war has stings that can wrap around the victim, resulting in very painful stings.

 If you go scuba diving, keep an eye out for the scorpionfish.
-These deadly predators can blend with surroundings and wait for prey to approach.
+These deadly predators can blend with their surroundings and wait for prey to approach.
 Although small in size, scorpionfish venom can be fatal to humans.

-Extinct and Endangered Animalse
+Extinct and Endangered Animals